-Hey there, here’s a list of resources I referenced.
+Hey there, here’s a list of resources I referenced in a session hosted by IUPUI SIGGRAPH, along with a few others.
 Email me at my name at gmail anytime.
 Add me on LinkedIn.
 Follow me on Twitter.
 Don’t skip class, you’ll be mad at yourself when you have to pay your student loans back.

 So you’re graduating into a pandemic and a recessed economy.
 Hoo boy.
 As a Spring 2009 media program graduate, I have a feeling what’s going through your head right now and yeah, it’s not great is it?
 I’m sorry about this timing.
 It sucks.